-Any plant material found carrying diseases or pests, or suspected of doing so, may be ordered into quarantine for remedial treatment, or if the treatment be impracticable may be destroyed.
+Any plant material found carrying diseases or pests, or suspected of doing so, may be ordered into quarantine for remedial treatment, or, if the treatment be impracticable, may be destroyed.
 The cost of treatment is met by the importer.
-Regulations governing the different types of plants are based on the following broad principles:-(a) The importation of plants likely to be infected with plant diseases, noxious fungi or poison plants is prohibited; (b) Agricultural seed must conform to standards of purity, insect pest and disease freedom; (c) Many commodities such as hops, cotton, peanuts in shell, potatoes, certain crop seeds, vines and specified plants may be imported only by approved importers under special conditions; (d) Certain plant products such as bulbs and timber (in logs or sawn) from specified areas may be imported only if accompanied by certificates showing that prescribed treatment has been given in the country of origin; (e) All nursery stock, including bulbs, must be grown in post-entry quarantine.
+Regulations governing the different types of plants are based on the following broad principles:-(a) The importation of plants likely to be infected with plant diseases, noxious fungi or poison plants is prohibited. (b) Agricultural seed must conform to standards of purity, insect pest and disease freedom. (c) Many commodities such as hops, cotton, peanuts in shell, potatoes, certain crop seeds, vines and specified plants may be imported only by approved importers under special conditions. (d) Certain plant products such as bulbs and timber (in logs or sawn) from specified areas may be imported only if accompanied by certificates showing that prescribed treatment has been given in the country of origin. (e) All nursery stock, including bulbs, must be grown in post-entry quarantine.
 It may only be imported by approved importers who are registered for this purpose.
 The numbers of plants which may be imported in any one year are limited.

 3. Notifiable Diseases.-(i) General. (a) Methods of Prevention and Control.
-Provision exists in the Health Acts of all the States for the observance of precautions against the spread of, and the compulsory notification of, infectious disease.
+Provision exists in the Health Acts of all States for the compulsory notification of certain infectious diseases and for the application of preventive measures.
 When any such disease occurs, the local authority must be notified at once, and in some States notification must be made also to the Health Department.

 As a rule, the local authorities are required to report from time to time to the Central Board of Health in each State on the health, cleanliness and general sanitary state of their several districts, and on the appearance of certain diseases.
-Regulations are prescribed for the disinfecting and cleansing of premises, and for the disinfection or destruction of bedding, clothing or other articles which have been exposed to infection.
-Bacteriological examinations for the detection of plague, diphtheria, tuberculosis, typhoid and other infectious diseases within the meaning of the Health Acts are continually being carried out.
-Regulations are provided in most of the States for the treatment and custody of persons suffering from certain dangerous infectious diseases, such as smallpox and leprosy.
+Regulations provide for the disinfection and cleansing of premises, and for the disinfection or destruction of bedding, clothing or other articles which have been exposed to infection.
+Regulations also provide that persons suspected to be suffering from or to be carriers of infectious disease must submit to clinical and laboratory examination.
+Persons suffering from certain communicable diseases, for example, small pox and leprosy, may be detained in isolation.

 (b) Diseases Notifiable and Cases Notified in each State and Territory.
-The following table, which has been compiled by the Commonwealth Department of Health, shows for each State and Territory the diseases notifiable in 1958 and the number of cases notified.
+The following table, which has been compiled by the Commonwealth Department of Health, shows for each State and Territory the diseases notifiable in 1959 and the number of cases notified.
 Diseases not notifiable in a State or Territory are indicated by an asterisk.

-DISEASES NOTIFIABLE IN EACH STATE AND TERRITORY OF AUSTRALIA AND NUMBER OF CASES REPORTED DURING THE YEAR ENDED 31st DECEMBER, 1958.
+DISEASES NOTIFIABLE IN EACH STATE AND TERRITORY OF AUSTRALIA AND NUMBER OF CASES REPORTED DURING THE YEAR ENDED 31st DECEMBER, 1959.